Overview Installation What to Expect How It Works Languages Detection Layers Performance GitHub Action Output Formats

 GitHub Action (recommended)

-Create this file in your repository.
+Step 2: Paste the YAML.
+Copy this into rosentic.yml.
+That's the entire install.
 The engine runs on GitHub's infrastructure.
-Your code is analyzed and discarded - never stored.
+Your code is analyzed and discarded, never stored.

 .github/workflows/rosentic.ymlyaml